Honey Badger (Ratel)

 Honey badgers will dig a burrow in which they can live or occupy one belonging to another species such as the warthog, cape fox, bat-eared fox, yellow mongoose, porcupine or aardvark.
 They may also make use of a disused termite mound.

 Breeding may take place year round.
 Males will fight for permission to mate with the female.
-They will pivot tumble and role then stand tall and stiff legged to fight each other.
+They will pivot tumble and roll then stand tall and stiff legged to fight each other.
 The loser will place their head and body low with their tail held low.

 The winner will follow a scent trail helping him to find a female’s den which he will enter.
 Once a female submits she presents herself to the male.
 A pair will then stay together for between 1 and 3 days with the male occasionally blocking a female from leaving her den during this time.
 To keep other males from entering he may collapse the den in to trap them.
 Both will mate with different partners though.